OfflineIMAP/offlineimap/README.md

 You should first check if your distribution already packages OfflineIMAP for you.
 Downloads releases as [tarball or zipball](https://github.com/OfflineIMAP/offlineimap/tags).

+If you are running Linux Os, you can install offlineimap with:

+-  openSUSE `zypper in offlineimap`
+-  archLinux `pacman -S offlineimap`
+-  fedora `dnf install offlineimap`

 ## Feedbacks and contributions